amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

  - The secret you wish to retrieve ('eshopsecrets')
  - Optional metadata key/value pairs ('version_id=3')

-The method responds with a dictionary object as some secrets contain multiple key/value pairs.
-In the example above, the secret named `customerdb` is referenced from the collection to get return a connection string.
+The method responds with a dictionary object as a secret can contain multiple key/value pairs.
+In the example above, the secret named `customerdb` is referenced from the collection to return a connection string.

 The Dapr .NET SDK also features a .NET configuration provider.
-It loads specified secrets into the .NET Core configuration API which makes a list of key/value pairs available to the running application.
+It loads specified secrets into the underlying [.NET Core configuration API](https://docs.microsoft.com/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0).
+The running application can then reference secrets from the IConfiguration dictionary from the service container or using dependency injection.

 The secrets configuration provider is available from the `Dapr.Extensions.Configuration` NuGet package.
 The provider can be registered in the `Program.cs` of an ASP.NET Web API application: